How useful are bandages for horses?

 - Study: "The effect of bandages on the superficial digital flexor tendon" (Valberg et al., 2010) : This study investigated the effects of regular use of bandages on the superficial digital flexor tendon of horses.
 It was shown that the use of bandages for long periods of time during high work intensity increases the risk of tendon damage, particularly due to heat build-up.

-5. Heat dissipating materials
+5. Heat-dissipating materials

 Recent studies are looking into the development and effectiveness of materials that are designed to better dissipate heat and thus prevent tendons from overheating.

 - A study from Middle Tennessee State University examined how different types of leg protection, including neoprene and high-tech materials like Stomatex , affect the surface temperature of horses' legs during and after exercise.
 The study found that natural convective cooling - the process by which horses cool their legs by circulating air - is compromised when boots or wraps are used.
-This resulted in an increased leg temperature that can reach potentially dangerous levels for the superficial flexor tendon (SDFT), which can lead to tendon damage if the temperature exceeds 42.5°C for a prolonged period.
+This resulted in an increased leg temperature that can reach potentially dangerous levels for the superficial flexor tendon (SDFT), which can lead to tendon damage if the temperature exceeds 42.5°C for a prolonged period of time.

 Conclusion from the studies: